SRodi/ebpf-server/README.md

 ### Logs

 The server logs to stdout.
-Check for eBPF loading errors and HTTP server status.
+Check for eBPF loading errors and HTTP server startup messages.

 ## Contributing